 Who are they?
 Influencers are micro-celebrities or everyday people who have become famous in a specific online niche rather than mainstream media or popular culture, and who can “influence” potential buyers.
 Influencers tend to establish their credibility in a specific industry, build up an audience through their expertise and social media persona, and land sponsorships by creating popular content.
 Most influencers make their names on social media, such as Instagram or YouTube, and focus on a specific type of product, such as makeup, personal care items, or clothing.
 Influencers have the tools, personal brands, and channels to attract consistent viewership and direct those viewers to new products in their favored industry.

 What can they do for your business?
 Influencers can build your brand credibility, increase your brand visibility, and drive immense traffic numbers to your website or social media.
-Since influencers tend to focus on specific types of products and promote the ones that they themselves appear to enjoy and use, their followers trust influencers to have a good sense for products worth buying.
-Having an influencer feature or mention your brand to their followers can make a marked difference for your sales, even if it only happens once or twice.
+Since influencers tend to focus on specific types of products and promote the ones that they themselves appear to enjoy and use, their followers trust influencers to have a good sense of products worth buying.
+Having an influencer feature or mention your brand to their followers can make a marked difference in your sales, even if it only happens once or twice.
 Influencer marketing, which involves using product placements and endorsements from these micro-celebrities, is also becoming increasingly popular.

 How can you get started?
 There are both paid and unpaid options for trying to initiate relationships with influencers.
 On the one hand, you can contact and pay an influencer to feature your product in their social media content; this, however, might get somewhat expensive, and there’s no guarantee that you’re the only one reaching out to the influencer in this way.
 Some influencers don’t even open personal messages, just because they get so swamped, while others have grown so popular that they have managers you may need to contact instead of the person themselves.
 On the other hand, you can also try to engage with influencers by interacting with their content or maybe offering free samples of your product in exchange for a review.
 This article also offers some strategies that you could try out.
 Either way, approaching influencers requires patience, social media savvy, and honestly, a touch of good luck!
 But if you do manage to land one, an influencer and their endorsement of your business can be worth their weight in gold.